Ways Responsive Web Design Helps Your Business

 Unless you’ve been living under a rock, for, well, the last couple of years then you know just how important mobile optimization is when it comes to your website.

 And without Google, your SEO efforts might as well equate to lighting 80% or so of each marketing dollar on fire.
-How did we come up with that percentage you ask?
-Well, that’s just about the market share Google has over the internet when it comes to search-based queries.
+How did we come up with that percentage, you ask?
+Well, that’s just about Google’s market share over the internet regarding search-based queries.

 Be Responsive, Be Responsible….

-With twice as many mobile users on the web as desktop, the time when you could ignore mobile has come and gone.
-Time to step up to the plate and make sure your mobile users are getting the experience with your brand that they deserve.
+With twice as many mobile users on the web as desktop, the time you could ignore mobile has come and gone.
+Time to step up to the plate and ensure your mobile users get the experience with your brand they deserve.

 Benefits of a Responsive Website